 All biscuits are made with similar ingredients – flour, sugar, butter or shortening and eggs, but it’s the way you use the ingredients that makes all the difference.

-For the crispiest biscuit we need to inhibit the production of gluten.
+For the crispiest biscuit, we need to inhibit the production of gluten.
 Gluten is formed when the proteins in flour come into contact with moisture.
 Its formation is further enhanced by mixing and handling such as kneading in dough making.
 It is gluten that provides the chewy texture in bread and the soft structure in cakes.
-Therefore, for crispy biscuits we clearly need to reduce the moisture content, and handle the dough as little as possible.
+So for crispy biscuits, we clearly need to reduce the moisture content and handle the dough as little as possible.

-- Flour – you need to use a plain all-purpose flour (or cake flour if you live in South Africa).
-Bread flour has a higher protein content than all purpose flour and should be avoided when making biscuits.
+- Flour - you need to use plain all-purpose flour (or cake flour if you live in South Africa).
+Bread flour has a higher protein content than all-purpose flour and should be avoided when making biscuits.

 - Sugar – use a sugar with the lowest possible water content.
 Less water equals a crispier biscuit.
 Icing sugar, (or confectioner’s sugar if you live in the US) provides the perfect sweetener as it has a much lower water content than granulated or caster sugar.